-The Conservation Alliance Hosts Successful Backyard Collective Event in Ventura, California
+The Conservation Alliance Hosts Successful Backyard Collective Event In Seattle Washington

 BEND, Ore.
-(April 16, 2019) – The Conservation Alliance held its second Backyard Collective event of 2019 in Ventura, California on Thursday, April 11.
-The stewardship project drew 230 volunteers from nine member companies and three conservation partners.
+(July 3, 2019)- The Conservation Alliance held its Backyard Collective event in Seattle, Washington on Thursday, June 27.
+The stewardship project drew 165 volunteers from 12 member companies, two conservation partners and one local non-profit.

-Conservation Alliance grantees joined in a grantee fair to share current information and calls-to-action about their programs.
-Grantees included Environmental Defense Center, Los Padres ForestWatch, and Ventura Land Trust.
+Conservation Alliance grantees joined in a grantee fair to share current information and calls-to-action related to their programs.
+Grantees included Forterra and Washington Wild.
+Local non-profits included Green Seattle Partnership.

-“We always get a spectacular turnout for our Backyard Collective in the Ventura/Santa Barbara area, and this year was no exception,” said John Sterling, executive director of The Conservation Alliance.
-“We are grateful to our members and conservation partners on the Central Coast for coming together to improve Big Rock Preserve.
+“We have a great cluster of members in the Seattle area, which results in spectacular turnout for our Backyard Collective in the area,” said John Sterling, executive director of The Conservation Alliance.
+“We are grateful to our members and conservation partners for coming together to improve Golden Gardens Park.
 Conservation starts at home, and these events represent a strong commitment to preserving these companies’ backyard.”